-- The staffing environment continues to be challenging as a result of wider UK labour market challenges and the underlying difficulties faced by the social care sector including an ongoing shortage of skilled workers. - Significant management action and focus has been required to address these workforce pressures, initially to arrest the increase in, and then bring down, agency usage significantly, as well as improved management of all workforce KPIs.
-As a result of these actions significant improvements have been achieved, with payroll as percentage of income for Q3 2023 of 67.1% representing a 6.4 percentage point improvement on the prior year.
-Similarly, agency as a percentage of total payroll, which averaged 21.5% during the first three quarters of 2022, was brought down significantly quarter on quarter and for Q3 2023 was 12.8%, a c.9 percentage point improvement on the prior year. - Despite substantial inflationary pressures, care and facility expenses were well controlled during Q3 2023 at 14.6% of turnover, a 1.6 percentage point reduction on H1 2023, despite an ongoing inflationary environment.
+- The staffing environment continues to be challenging as a result of wider UK labour market challenges and the underlying difficulties faced by the social care sector including an ongoing shortage of skilled workers. - Significant management action and focus has been required to address these workforce pressures, initially to arrest the increase and then bring down agency usage significantly as well as improved management of all workforce KPIs.
+As a result of these actions significant improvements have been achieved, with payroll as a % of income for FY 2023 being 68.3%, a 5.2% improvement on FY 2022.
+Similarly, agency of a % of total payroll reduced from 20.3% to 12.2%, a reduction of 8.1%. - Despite substantial inflationary pressures, care and facility expenses were well controlled during 2023 at 15.6% of turnover (a consistent percentage with 2022).